adobe/pdf-embed-api-samples/More Samples/Viewer APIs/README.md

 # Viewer APIs

-PDF Embed API provides viewer APIs for cutomizing the user interface and user interactions with the PDF.
+PDF Embed API provides viewer APIs for customizing the user interface and user interactions with the PDF.
-These samples show these APIs can be used to perform UI customizations programmatically at run-time.
+These samples show how these APIs can be used to perform UI customizations programmatically at run-time.
-To see it in action, copy the files in the folder to your computer, and open index.html in a supported browser.

 ### Search APIs